Plugin Metadata

 - PR builds in CI

-Metadata handling is disabled when:
+Metadata injection is disabled when:

 Priority